Branch-Mathematics-BM/Branch-Mathematics-BM.github.io/README.md

 ### Approximate

-Replacing equality with a tolerance, metric, divergence, probability bound, or approximation creates a different mathematical claim.
+Replacing equality with a tolerance, metric, divergence, probability bound, or approximation produces a different mathematical claim.

 ### Differential Privacy

 Differential privacy is probabilistic and is not represented by ordinary exact equivalence classes.

+---

+## Joint Feasibility and Coupling

+Separate witnesses do not automatically yield one common witness.

+When one shared witness is required,

+$$
+\boxed{
+\bigcap_{c\in\mathcal C}P_c\neq\varnothing.
+}
+$$

+Likewise, separate marginal probability laws do not determine a joint law.

+A required joint probabilistic response needs a declared or established coupling.

 ---